-- However, the reason why my ten year career in the investment banking and securities business came to an end was because whether my clients made money or not, I always made money and I had no control over the investments and securities markets.
+- However, the reason why my ten-year career in the investment banking and securities business came to an end was that whether my clients made money or not, I always made money and I had no control over the investments and securities markets

 Learning Curves As First Time Investor

 The first thing I did was contact Section 8 and see what market rents were going for.

 - I was surprisingly amazed at how Section 8 paid per bedroom